fbpx

 “Unfettered Power,” a 2023 investigation from the Mississippi Center for Investigative Reporting at Mississippi Today and The New York Times, revealed how Mississippi sheriffs rule like kings, wielding vast power, exploiting and abusing the very people they are called to protect with no one stopping them.

 Sheriffs accused of raping women in their custody without consequences.
-Beating others they arrested or jailed.
+Beating others they or jailed.
 Spying on citizens for personal reasons.
 Deputies using Tasers to torment residents.
 And a 20-year reign of terror by a “Goon Squad” that barged into homes in the middle of the night, handcuffing or holding people at gunpoint, and torturing them into confessing or providing information.

-Mississippi Today and The New York Times produced a series of stories that revealed not just these travesties but also how powerful allies in the criminal justice system – from local prosecutors and judges to the state and the Justice Department – had repeatedly failed to investigate or prosecute sheriffs for them.
+Mississippi Today and The New York Times produced a series of stories that revealed not just these travesties but also how powerful allies in the criminal justice system – from local prosecutors and judges to the state attorney general and the Justice Department – had repeatedly failed to investigate or prosecute sheriffs for them.

 READ MORE: Mississippi Today and The New York Times’ full series